zephyrproject-rtos/zephyr/doc/getting_started/setting_up.rst

 Access the Code
 ***************

-The code is hosted at Linux Foundation and code review is done using Gerrit.
+The code is hosted at the Linux Foundation and code review is done using Gerrit.
 Therefore, a Linux Foundation account is needed to contribute to the code.
 Follow these steps to create an account if you don't have one already: